-With a number of islands ranging from 1,200 to 6,000, only about 300 of which are inhabited, it can be hard to determine which ones are worth a visit when traveling to Greece.
+With an incredible 6,000 islands and 227 inhabited, it can be hard to determine which of the islands are worth a visit when traveling to Greece.
 We’ve selected six of our favorites, that we believe no Greece visit is complete without.
-Santorini, Mykonos, and Delos belonging to the Cyclades Islands, and Crete and Samothrace are archaeological treasures lined by scenic, sandy beaches.
+Santorini, Mykonos, Delos, Paros, and Naxos belong to the Cyclades Islands; while Crete and Samothrace are archaeological treasures lined by scenic, sandy beaches.

-An island blown apart by a cataclysmic volcanic eruption 2500 years ago, the resultant caldera has created an almost mystic aura surrounding Santorini’s unique natural beauty.
-Occupying a small 12 mile crescent of land, we feel Santorini to be the one Cyclades Island that combines relaxation, entertainment, natural beauty, and ancient history.
-We feel Santorini’s innumerable picturesque, quaint villages are a big plus for spending time here.
-The villages’ unique architecture of small white houses built on reddish cliff sides, alongside the volcanic beaches, makes for an extraordinary setting.
+An island blown apart by a cataclysmic volcanic eruption 2,500 years ago, the resultant caldera has created an almost mystic aura surrounding Santorini’s unique natural beauty.
+Occupying a small, 12-mile crescent of land, we feel Santorini to be the one Cyclades Island that combines relaxation, entertainment, natural beauty, and ancient history.
+Santorini’s innumerable picturesque, quaint villages are a big plus for spending time here.
+The villages’ unique architecture of small white houses built on reddish cliffs along the volcanic beaches, makes for an extraordinary setting.
 It is important to note that although Santorini is pristinely gorgeous, that great beauty comes with a price: a lot of tourists.
 If visiting Santorini, you should be prepared to encounter tourists taking photos at every lookout point, even outside of the busy season.
 If interested in the lesser-known, but also beautiful, islands, continue reading about our other favorite ones!

-Considered by many as the chic/fashionable, status-conscious island of the Cyclades, this place can be quite busy and crowded during the July through August peak “party” season.
-Hora, the island’s well-preserved port, and capital feature narrow alleys and whitewashed buildings, overlooking the town’s iconic windmills.
+Considered by many to be the chic, fashionable, and most status-conscious island of the Cyclades, it can be quite busy and crowded during the July through August peak “party” season.
+Hora, the island’s well-preserved port and capital features narrow alleys and whitewashed buildings overlooking the town’s iconic windmills.
 We recommend visiting the town’s waterfront “Little Venice” quarter during sunset as the setting is spectacular.
 During the summer season, the streets are overrun with hip boutiques, galleries, and numerous, loud local bars.

-The UNESCO World Heritage Site of Delos is a sacred place, where the twins Apollo, the god of light, and Artemis, the Goddess of hunting and the wild, were born.
+The UNESCO World Heritage Site of Delos is a sacred place, where the twins Apollo, the God of light, and Artemis, the Goddess of hunting and the wild, were born.
 Because of this, in ancient times, no child was permitted to be born here, nor any person allowed to die here.
-In modern time, Delos has become a wealth of archaeological treasures ranging from the Archaic to Classical to Hellenistic periods.
+In modern time, Delos has become a wealth of archaeological treasures ranging from the Archaic to the Classical to the Hellenistic periods.
 The island itself is a museum where no overnight visitors are allowed, so soak up all the treasures of this ancient place while you can.

-This long, narrow island is dominated by daunting mountains that rise to 8,000 ft.
-(Mount Ida), with much of the land unspoiled.
-Most 4th grade Francis W. Parker students know of Crete as the birthplace of Zeus (“born” in Psychro Cave at Mount Dikti), yet the island was also once the center of the Minoan civilization during the Paleolithic age, the earliest of European civilizations.
+This long, narrow island is dominated by daunting mountains that rise to 8,000 feet (Mount Ida), with much of the land unspoiled.
+Most people know of Crete as the birthplace of Zeus (“born” in Psychro Cave at Mount Dikti), yet the island was also once the center of the Minoan civilization during the Paleolithic Age, the earliest of European civilizations.
 In addition to stunning beaches and lagoons, Crete holds the famous archaeological sites of Knossos, 15th-century monasteries, and the gorge of Samaria.